 Contacts are your customer/supplier directory per company.
 For legal entities enter company ID and load data from the public ARES register.
 If the service is down or ID is wrong, enter details manually.

-Product catalogue with prices and stock levels.
-Movements – goods in/out, linked to invoice lines (dispatch).
-Stocktaking for physical checks.
 Where enabled, serial numbers can be tracked on products and documents.

 The dashboard summarises revenue, receivables, payables, top customers, debtors, due alerts and stock value (from company data).

 In Settings edit company details, logo, numbering series, bank accounts and invoicing defaults.
+Payment QR (SPD) on documents is generated only for Czech IBAN with document currency CZK; foreign IBAN rows show an on-screen note in bank settings.

 After the first non-draft issued invoice, company ID often cannot be changed (protects consistency).
 VAT payer / non-payer transitions may lock fields after certain steps.